connexcs/docs/docs/billing-basics.md

 * Every hour for the past 3 hours
 * Every day for the past 3 days

-The reason for this is to correct for any delayed records or recalculations.
+The reason for this is to correct any delayed records or recalculations.

 ### How to bill
-You should NEVER bill based on the balance, or of any delta of this.
-Equally you should NOT bill based on the Breakout Report.
-These figures although as correct as possible are NOT the source of truth, both of these are calculated from the CDR's
+You should NEVER bill based on the balance, or any associated delta.
+Equally, you should NOT bill based on the Breakout Report.
+Although accurate as possible, these numbers are NOT the source of truth, both of these are calculated from the CDR's.

-You should avoid billing for the same day that you are currently on and wherever possible export figures 24 hours after the last day that you are billing for.
+You should avoid billing for the present day and wherever possible, export figures 24 hours after the last day for which you are billing..

-## Why is "Minutes" X "Cost Per Minute" not the same as what my totals say.
+## Why is "Minutes" X "Cost Per Minute" not the same as what my totals say
-Although there are some carriers that bill using this method, it is NOT the industry norm and it is unlikely that this is how you are being charged.
-Below is a simple example of why this does not work:
+Although there are some carriers that bill using this method, it's NOT the industry standard.
+It's unlikely that you are charged this way.
+Below is a simple example of why this doesn't work:

 **Scenario**